sajokanya/sample-doc-md/faq.md

 ### What information should I include in support requests?

 For faster resolution, include:
-- CloudSync Pro version number
+- Cirrus Sync version number
 - Operating system and version
 - Detailed description of the issue
 - Steps to reproduce the problem